chriskonnertz/RegEx/README.md

 ## Usage example

-Here is a minimalistic example.
+Here is an example.
 It assumes that there is an autoloader.

 ```php
 $regExMaker = new ChrisKonnertz\RegExMaker\RegExMaker();